For my mother

 and it was always you

-who brought it out for me
+who brought them out for me.

-remember you would come at night
+Remember you would come at night

-when the light was low
+when the light was low,

 pull warmth up to my chin